How we agree to demonstrate respect to each other and the classroom:

 Grading & Gradebook

-All assignment grades are out of 100 and are weighted depending on the amount of time and effort necessary to meet the assignment’s requirements.
-Weights range from 1 to 5:
+All assignment grades are out of 100 points and are weighted depending on the amount of time and effort necessary to meet the assignment’s requirements.
+Weights will range from 1 to 4:

 I make every effort to keep the online grade book as up to date as possible, and most assignment grades are generally entered before the 2-week window.
 Long term/larger assignments (essays and projects) may take longer to grade.
 However, a check will be entered for collected work and 0s for work that is missing.
 Grades with the small ‘c’ symbol mean there is a comment regarding the grade.

-I expect that all writing is from your point of view and in your unique voice.
+I expect that all writing be from your point of view and in your unique voice.
 I want to hear what you have to say.
-If you submit work that is partially or wholly not your own, you will receive a grade of 0 for the assignment with no opportunity to make up the assignment.
+If you submit work that is partially or wholly not your own (copied from the web or classmate, written by a friend, uncredited source, etc.), you will receive a grade of 0 for the assignment with no opportunity to make up the assignment.
+This includes submitting work from another course.
 This is a zero tolerance policy.
-To ensure that this policy is adhered to, I may require assignments be uploaded to turnitin.org and google docs.

-As a sophomore, you create a portfolio of your work that is assessed by a team of tenth grade teachers at the end of the year.
+As a sophomore, you create a writing portfolio of your work that is assessed by a team of tenth grade teachers at the end of the year.
 Your portfolio consists of different types of essays that show growth and development as a writer.
-Be sure to save all you work!
-There is no reason to delete an assignment from google drive.
+We will use google docs, so all of your work should be saved.

-Office Hours for Chat on Remind: Sunday, Monday-Thursday 7am-9pm and Friday 7am-3pm.
-I will do my best to respond to you as promptly as possible.
+Chat on Remind: I will do my best to respond to you as promptly as possible.
 Use this feature only for urgent questions.